github/opensource.guide/_articles/getting-started/preparing.md

 Legal work is no fun.
 The good news is there are many licenses available that you can copy and paste into your repository.
 It will only take a minute to protect your hard work.

 When you create a new project on GitHub, you are given the option to select a license.
-Including one of these open source licenses will make your GitHub project open source.
+Including an open source license will make your GitHub project open source.

 ![pick a license]({{ site.baseurl }}/assets/images/getting-started/repository-license-picker.png)